-Two audio ports on the left side of the computer enable external devices to be connected.
-See, "A tour of your computer," for the location of the audio ports.
-For information on connecting external devices, see "Audio devices," in the section entitled, "Peripherals and options."
+Two audio ports on the right side of the computer enable external devices to be connected.
+See "A tour of your computer" on page 3 for the location of the audio ports.
+For information on connecting external devices, See "Audio devices" on page 45.